blocksds/sdk/docs/content/introduction/introduction.md

 - It is possible to read and set the date and time of the RTC clock.

-- WiFi support isn't complete.
-It is possible to connect to Access Points with the library DS WiFi, but it doesn't support DS to DS WiFi communications.
+- It is possible to connect to WiFi Access Points and perform DS to DS WiFi communications with the DS WiFi library.

 - **ndstool** supports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).